 This feature of LinkedIn was praised a lot by critics.
 In mid of 2021, LinkedIn brought this feature where you can choose between He/Him, She/Her, They/Them, or Custom, and you can enter your own in your Introduction section.
-This was considered a bold step as it showed respect to the right of defining own gender by oneself.
+This was considered a bold step as it showed respect for the right to define gender by oneself.

 You will find this feature in your Dashboard area.
 When you turn the mode on, it converts your ‘Connect’ button on your LinkedIn Profile to a ‘Follow’ button and allows five topics selected by you to be displayed on your profile.
 It shows potential followers what you post about most.
 The maximum Connection range on LinkedIn is 30,000, so it could be a good idea to use Creator Mode if you are getting close to that.

 Restricted Invitation Opportunity

 It’s not been that long since LinkedIn enabled the Event option, but there is a severe chance that you don’t know it if you have never run a company or school page on LinkedIn.
 However, in that feature, previously, you were allowed to invite up to 1,000 Connections per week.
 Further, you could bulk add Connections as well.
 But the number has been cut to half now.
 That ultimately means you need to invite people by name manually.
 The process can be very frustrating, but I realized why it became necessary when I unexpectedly started getting too many event invitations, and most of them were not even relevant to me.
 Every time a new feature comes to the market, it seems that ‘spammers’ find a way to exploit it.
 That compels LinkedIn to put in some controls to settle things down again.